Indiana Hoosiers Logo

 Indiana Hoosiers LogoIndiana Hoosiers Logo PNG

-The Indiana Hoosiers logo from Indiana University Bloomington reflects the name, signifying the state’s residents.
-This succinct emblem, echoing the university’s identity, is presented as a monogram resembling a trident made from intertwined initial letters, demonstrating a commitment to tradition.
+The Indiana Hoosiers logo from Indiana University Bloomington reflects the name and signifies the state’s residents.
+This succinct emblem, echoing the university’s identity, is presented as a trident-like monogram composed of intertwined initials, demonstrating a commitment to tradition.

 Indiana Hoosiers: Brand overview